10 Must-Have Student Supplies

 Photo by Pixabay on Pexels.com

-This post contains affiliate links.
+This post contains affiliate links, including, but not limited to, Amazon affiliate links.
 Read the full disclosure here.

 Last week I wrote about must-have teacher supplies, so this week I feel the need to write about must-have student supplies.
 Students at my school come back this week!
 In only a few short days students will, again, be walking down the halls, chattering in the cafeteria, and back in our classrooms.